nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ## 3. Correlations

-&#x1F4A1; There are three basic correlation scripts in `astsa`.
+&#x1F4A1; There are four basic correlation scripts in `astsa`.
 They are

 > **`acf1()`**, **`acf2()`,**  **`ccf2()`**, and **`acfm()`**

 The first one will give the sample ACF or PACF of a series.
 The second one gives both the sample ACF and PACF in a multifigure plot and both on the same scale.
 The graphics do not display the lag 0 value because it is always 1.
 The third one plots the sample CCF.
 The first two also print the values; the third one returns the values invisibly.
-The last one will give a grid of plots of the sample ACFs and CCFs.
+The last one is for multiple time series and it produces a grid of plots of the sample ACFs and CCFs.

 &#x1F535; The individual sample ACF or PACF